vanheeringen-lab/seq2science/docs/content/workflows/scrna_seq.md

 - 10XV3
 - INDROPSV3

-The white-list will be installed automatically if the appropiate stechnology argument is provided via the `-x` parameter in short-hand syntax.
+The white-list will be installed automatically if the appropiate technology argument is provided via the `-x` parameter in short-hand syntax.

 ##### BUS (Barcode/UMI/Set) format
 The `-x` argument indicates the read and file positions of UMIs and barcodes in the supplied R1/R2 fastq files.